 Azithromycin (Traveler's Diarrhea)

 Azithromycin is a broad-spectrum antibiotic and the CDC's first-line recommendation for traveler's diarrhea in South and Southeast Asia, where fluoroquinolone resistance is prevalent.
-Through Wandr Health, a treatment course is available for $44 with free shipping.
+Through Wandr Health, a treatment course is available from $89 with no appointment needed.
 No appointment needed.

 Overview

-The CDC recommends self-treatment with Azithromycin when traveler's diarrhea is incapacitating — meaning it prevents normal travel activities — or when accompanied by fever or bloody stools.
-Having a course on hand before departure allows travelers to begin treatment immediately without searching for a clinic or pharmacy abroad.
+Typically taken as a single 1,000 mg dose or 500 mg daily for 3 days.
+The CDC recommends self-treatment when diarrhea is incapacitating or accompanied by fever or bloody stools.
+Having a course on hand lets you begin treatment immediately.

 Wandr Health vs. a traditional travel clinic